foundriesio/docs/source/user-guide/container-preloading/container-preloading.rst

 doesn't include Docker Compose Apps.
 After installing the image and registering the device, ``aktualizr-lite`` downloads and runs the configured apps.

-There are cases where having applications pre-loaded on the image can be useful, such as:
+There are cases where having applications preloaded on the image can be helpful, such as:

 - Executing a Docker Compose App right after the first boot, even without internet or registering the device.
 - Reducing network data usage during the Docker Image download.